-In Gay folklife, deities such as Bahuchara have become spiritual icons, demonstrating that divine blessings for non-heteronormal identities within the LGBTQ spectrum are not new, and can be found in myths and legends of many traditional religions.
-Her connection with hijras, a transwoman identity in South Asia that, in India, is rapidly consolidating itself within the Indian LGBTQ community, also marks her as important in both hijra and LGBTQ folklife.
+Deities such as Bahuchara have become spiritual icons for the LGBTQ community, demonstrating that divine blessings for non-heteronormal identities are not new, and can be found in myths and legends of many traditional religions.
+Her connection with hijras, a transwoman identity in South Asia that, in India, is rapidly consolidating itself within the Indian LGBTQ community, also marks her as important in both hijra and Hindu LGBTQ communities.

 Myths of the Goddess